 Intensity and spectrum

 The light source used in a fluorescence microscopy experiment must emit the specific wavelengths of light that excite the fluorophores present in the sample.
 This light must be emitted at a high enough intensity to stimulate as much fluorescence emission as possible.
-For more information about this technique works, read our widefield fluorescence microscopy overview.
+For more information about how this technique works, read our widefield fluorescence microscopy overview.

 Often, white light sources are used, as white light contains all the wavelengths of light in the visible spectrum at equal intensities.
 This means specific wavelengths within this range can be selected using excitation filters.